 According to a 2015 report, India is one of the highest garbage producing countries.
-Approximately 45 million tonnes of garbage is disposed in an unhygienic way by the municipal authorities across the country.
-A majority of this garbage is not segregated.
+Municipal Authorities across the ciuntry dispose approximately 45 million tonnes of garbage in an unhygienic way.
+And none segregates a majority of this garbage.

-The dry and wet waste must be manually scavenged through in order to be sent for recycling.
+There must be manual scavenging of dry and wet wastes before sending them for recycling.
 Manually scavenging through nearly three million trucks worth of garbage is impossible.

 The solution is encouraging citizens to segregate the waste before disposing it.
 But, how do you make sure this is done?